Past Cases Review 2 – Publication of Independent Report and Diocesan Response

-This is another step to making the Church a safer place for all.
-It stands for ‘Past Cases Review 2’ and is a large-scale independent review of the handling by the Church of safeguarding cases over many years.
-It involves a scrutiny of clergy and church officers’ files to identify persons presenting on-going risks to children, adults at risk of harm and domestic abuse and also seeks to identify those cases which have not been acted upon appropriately.
+This was another step to making the Church a safer place for all.
+It stands for ‘Past Cases Review 2’ and was a large-scale independent review of the handling by the Church of safeguarding cases over many years.
+It involved a scrutiny of clergy and church officers’ files to identify persons presenting on-going risks to children, adults at risk of harm and domestic abuse and also sought to identify those cases which had not been acted upon appropriately.

-The review approved by the House of Bishops is being carried out in all parishes and church institutions across all 42 dioceses in the Church of England.
+The review approved by the House of Bishops was carried out in all parishes and church institutions across all 42 dioceses in the Church of England.

-All Church of England priests have been asked to check their records to ensure that all safeguarding concerns have been reported to the diocesan safeguarding adviser.
-They were required to complete a form and to make a declaration.
+All Church of England priests were asked to check their records to ensure that all safeguarding concerns had been reported to the diocesan safeguarding adviser.

-- To ensure all known safeguarding cases have been appropriately identified and managed
+- To ensure all known safeguarding cases had been appropriately identified and managed

-- The needs of known survivors considered and supported
+- The needs of known survivors had been considered and supported

-- All identified risks assessed and mitigated as far as is reasonably possible
+- All identified risks had been assessed and mitigated as far as is reasonably possible

 The PCR2 was launched by the Church of England in August 2019 The Diocese of London launched the project in an ad clerum from the Bishop of London the Rt Revd & Rt Hon Dame Sarah Mullally.
-The project will run throughout 2020 and is due for completion by Spring 2021.
-There will be a national report in Summer 2021.
+The reviews ran throughout 2020 and 2021.

 I want to raise a concern – what should I do?

-Anybody who would like to give information or make disclosures about church-related abuse is asked to email the Diocesan Safeguarding Team can be contacted via 020 3837 1224 or firstname.lastname@example.org
+Anybody who would like to give information or make disclosures about church-related abuse in the Diocese of London can contact the Diocesan Safeguarding Team on 020 3837 1224 or firstname.lastname@example.org